From Devastation Comes Hope

 The Future is Bright!

-Slowly but surely the wildlife has come back.
-New plants, new flowers, new insects, new mammals and new birds re-establishing themselves.
+Slowly but surely the wildlife is coming back.
+New plants, new flowers, new insects, new mammals and new birds are re-establishing themselves.
 Through the work of the partners in the Carbon Landscape and Great Manchester Wetlands, we are leading the way so that everyone can enjoy these beautiful greenspaces and reconnect with their heritage.